bbauska/HTML5-webdev/html-basics.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2>Q. Discuss the differences between an HTML specification and a browser\'s implementation thereof.</h2>
+<h2>Q. Discuss the differences between an HTML specification and a browser&apos;s implementation thereof.</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 HTML specifications such as HTML5 define a set of rules that a document must adhere to in order to be "valid" according to that specification.
 In addition, a specification provides instructions on how a browser must interpret and render such a document.